Working Together to Tackle our Region’s Housing Needs

 - August 12, 2020 - Online Community Housing Forum 7-8:30 pm.
 Registration Required.
 Register by calling 250-334-6000 or by registering online here.

-For more information contact Alana Mullaly, Senior Manager of Sustainability and RGS Planning.
+For more information contact Alana Mullaly, General Manager of Planning and Development Services.